-Lidar coverage was noted to extend over a small area at the north-western end of the proposed pipeline routes, in the form of Digital Terrain Modelling at 2m and 1m intervals (DTM), seen at http://lle.gov.wales/Catalogue/Item/LidarCompositeDataset/?lang=en.This showed the topography and terrain of the area clearly for this small area, but no additional archaeological information was encountered.
+Lidar coverage was noted to extend over a small area at the north-western end of the study area, in the form of Digital Terrain Modelling at 2m and 1m intervals (DTM), seen at http://lle.gov.wales/Catalogue/Item/LidarCompositeDataset/?lang=en.
+This showed the topography and terrain of the area clearly for this small area, but no additional archaeological information was encountered.

 ADAS Aerial Photography Unit, Cambridge Film 452 Frame 236 taken on 2nd May 1990 shows the study area clearly (it has not been reproduced due to copyright restrictions).
 No clear additional archaeological information could be obtained, and the topography and field patterns remained similar to that shown on the map evidence.
 There was however much evidence for the insertion of modern drainage and other recent ground disturbance.
-Possible evidence of paleo-channels was also observed.
-Although not located within the study area, within a field southwest of the western end of the proposed pipelines and area of irregular and regular criss-crossed parch mark features was noted (location noted on Figure 01).
+Possible evidence of paleo-channels was also observed within a field southwest of Tan-yr-wylfa which consisted of irregular and regular criss-crossed parch mark features (location noted on Figure 01).
 These are likely to be a mixture of palaeo-channels and drainage, but may represent archaeological activity.